bernie-skipole/indipyclient/docs/source/usage/concept.rst

 This enables BLOBs, but disallows any other vectors, so the connection is dedicated to BLOBs only.

-The actual value sent in enableBLOB, by default will be "Never", but this default can be changed by setting the client enableBLOBdefault attribute, so if this is set to 'Also', then receiving all BLOBs will be enabled.
+The default value automatically sent in the enableBLOB command will be "Never", but this default can be changed by setting the client enableBLOBdefault attribute, so if this is set to 'Also', then receiving all BLOBs will be enabled.

-The IPyClient object has the following method:
+If fine control of which devices and vectors can receive BLOBs from the server, then the IPyClient object has the following method:

 async def send_enableBLOB(self, value, devicename, vectorname=None)